hodori0719/Eventi/README.md

 A Discord bot which expands the built-in Event function for community-wide use.

+To build, Eventi requires a Discord Application token from the Discord Developer Portal and a Google Calendar synth account added to the .env file.

 ## Features: ##
 **Create events through slash command**
 - Allows users to create events with slash command, removing the need for role assignment which can manage events